RebelGuy/chat-mate/projects/server/readme.md

   - Set to `success` if the operation was successful and resulted in a state change.
   - Set to `noChange` if the operation was successful, but the provided token was the same as the existing token and thus no state change occurred.

+### `GET /streamlabs/status`
+*Current schema: 1.*

+Gets the Streamlabs donation WebSocket status.

+Returns data with the following properties:
+- `status` (`string`): The status of the current streamer's donation WebSocket.
+  - Set to `notListening` if we are not currently listening to donations.
+This is most likely because no socket token has been set by the streamer.
+  - Set to `listening` if we are currently listening to donations.
+  - Set to `error` if something went wrong.
+We are most likely not listening to donations, and it is recommended that the socket token be reset.

 ## Emoji Endpoints
 Path: `/emoji`.